Griffith-Stites/lookbook/README.md

 * How to contribute
 * Add link to completed zines on the poetry page
   * Could also have a resources page with this on it.
 Could then also have the booklets.
+* Add poetry to the main poetry page
+* Reorder poetry